 Kim Bergman, a licensed psychologist and Senior Partner at Growing Generations, has specialized in the area of third-party assisted reproduction for more than two decades.
-Her research overwhelmingly supports the idea that kids born through assisted reproductively technologies tend to do just fine and do not react poorly to the news of their origin.
-In a recent study of gay fathers who have children ages 3 to 10, she found that these kids conceived via surrogacy are functioning quite well overall.
+Her research overwhelmingly supports the idea that kids born through assisted reproductive technologies tend to do just fine and do not react poorly to the news of their origin.
+In a recent study of gay fathers who have children ages 3-10, she found that these kids conceived via surrogacy are functioning quite well overall.

 Talking to Your Children About Surrogacy

-If you are a parent who has a child either born through surrogacy or the use of a donor egg or sperm, Dr. Bergman recommends being upfront with him/her when talking about how he or she came into the world.
+If you are a parent who has a child either born through surrogacy or the use of a donor egg or sperm, Dr. Bergman recommends being upfront with him/her when talking about how he or she came into the world and there are many books surrounding these topics.
 The earlier you have this conversation, the better you will be, she notes.
-That way, there is no shame surrounding the topic, and you weave your family’s truth into the fabric of your child’s life, making it an integral and beautiful part of who he or she is.
+That way, there is no shame surrounding the topic, and you weave your family’s truth into the fabric of your child’s life, making it an integral and beautiful part of who they are.

 You can tell your child that he or she began as a wish – that you wanted him/her so much that you got help from other people to bring them to life.
-Explain that it takes a part from a man, a part from a woman, and a place to grow in for a baby to be born and that sometimes intended parents need to get some of those things from other people.
+Explain that it takes a sperm, an egg, and a place for the baby to grow in for a baby to be born and that sometimes parents need to get some of those things from other people.